FAQs on Guidelines

 The European Guidelines for Quality Assurance in Breast Cancer Screening and Diagnosis (2006) were an essential tool for professionals involved in screening and diagnosis.
 However, there will not be a new version of these guidelines.
 The technical aspects included in the 2006 edition (and 2013 supplements) will not be addressed by the European Breast Guidelines, but they will be covered by other documents included in the ECIBC web-hub.

-03. When will the ECIBC evidence-based guidelines be available?
+06. When will ECIBC evidence-based guidelines be available?

 JRC will publish the first group of recommendations from mid-December 2016.
 This is the indicative planning scheduled for the releases of the recommendations: